Bloodyaugust/generative-art-projects/README.md

 # Generative Art Projects
 Generating art with P5JS and fun data.

-Current data is the mean average temperature from every month since August 1993 for SLC.
+Current data is number of commits per day on mavenlink/mavenlink since 1 year back from the day of this commit.

 ### Installation